 In one family session this Spring the youngest family member was just learning to walk so her parents brought along her walker so we could capture this special milestone.
 In other sessions recently families have chosen to include bicycles, musical instruments, football and rugby balls, books and even a trip to a favourite ice cream stand.

-For newborn sessions the question of location is easy – they take place at my in-home studio in East Molesey.
+For newborn sessions the question of location is easy – they take place at your home.
 But for family and maternity sessions we have lots of options.
 Some families choose to have their session at home, some in an outdoor location, and some will split the time between both.
 When we speak on the phone this is one of the things we’ll discuss.

 I always like to find out whether there are any locations that are meaningful to your family – if so you may like to take the photographs there.
 I can also make suggestions of lovely locations around Surrey and South West London and which might suit your family best, and during this conversation we’ll usually agree a location for the shoot.